Can CBD Oil Help With Tattoo Pain?

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

-Over-the-counter pain medications like Tylenol can typically help manage pain during the recovery process.
-However, they don’t target your skin specifically.
+Over-the-counter pain medications such as Tylenol, can typically help manage pain during the recovery process.
+Although, they don’t target your skin specifically.
 Instead, they provide total body pain relief.
-However, their results will vary.
+Nonetheless, their results will vary.

-If you want a tattoo, but want to avoid the pain and nervousness associated with the application, CBD oil and other CBD products might help to make you more comfortable.
+If you want a tattoo, yet want to avoid the pain and nervousness associated with the application, CBD oil and other CBD products might help to make you more comfortable.
+Still, it’s something you should discuss with your tattoo artist before your sitting.